-Due: May 13 posted to canvas by 5:00pm.
+Due: Feb 10 posted to canvas by 9:00am.
 This is detailed in Cooke & Tate.
 It will include a revised scope of work and generally includes the following points: project description, project deliverables, client's mission statement and org chart, definitions and acronyms, benchmarks or major milestones, boundaries of the project (assumptions, dependencies, and constraints), external interfaces/outside pressures/stakeholder considerations, client's project team member identification and qualifications, roles and responsibilities of each team member, measures of project success, sample team charter for client's team members, project schedule, data collection plan, budget, risk management plan, communication plan, change management plan, quality control and quality assurance plan, transition and closure plan (How will you transfer the project plan to the client in such a way that it is implementable?), project team commitment, and management endorsement.
-This means you will need to receive "buy-in" from your client on this assignment.
-Submit to client on due date and ask for feedback.
+DO NOT send this version to client.